Hindi Nahahati ang Langit

 Hindi Nahahati ang Langit (English: An Indivisible Heaven) is a 1985 Philippine romantic drama film directed by Mike de Leon from a screenplay written by Mia A. Concio, based on the Tagalog Klasiks serial of the same name by Nerissa G. Cabral.
 The film stars Christopher de Leon and Lorna Tolentino playing the respective roles of stepsiblings Noel and Melody.
 Dina Bonnevie and Edu Manzano play the roles of Noel and Melody's respective spouses, Cynthia and Ronald.

 Produced by Vanguard Films, under the helm of Charo Santos-Concio and Simon C. Ongpin, the film was theatrically released on March 7, 1985.
-It was later loosely adapted into a TV series by ABS-CBN as Walang Kapalit, aired from April 23 to August 31, 2007.
+It was later loosely adapted into a TV series by ABS-CBN as Walang Kapalit, which aired from April 23 to August 31, 2007.

 Synopsis

 After the union of Agnes and Ariston, Noel and Melody became step-siblings but did not get along until they reached adulthood.
 When their parents died, Noel was forced to become Melody's legal guardian despite their lack of closeness.
 As they grew older, they each married different people: Melody married Ronald, and Noel married Cynthia.
 Eventually, Noel and Melody became business partners, and their confession of love for each other led to the breakdown of their respective marriages and brought a stigma to their relationship.
 The affair made Ronald and Cynthia furious with their respective spouses, but Noel and Melody continued to love each other.